ayriela/jquery-salary-calculator/README.md

     - adjust total calculation so running total is stored and delete simply subtracts new value or appends new value on delete or add employee action

 ## Acknowledgement
-Thanks to Prime Digital Academy
+Thanks to Prime Digital Academy.